FelipeHulle/number-guessing-game/README.md

 (OK) Add a timer to see how long it takes the user to guess the number.

 (OK) Implement a hint system that provides clues to the user if they are stuck.

-Keep track of the user’s high score (i.e., the fewest number of attempts it took to guess the number under a specific difficulty level).